 Ad Fontes welcomes submissions.
 If you’re interested in writing, please familiarize yourself with previous issues; go here to read our Introduction.
 Writers should assume an intelligent, educated, but not necessarily academic audience.

-Ad Fontes is published monthly.
-Four of these editions (published quarterly) contain two larger articles apiece on a common theme to be explored throughout that year.
-The theme for this year (September ‘16 through August ‘17) is ecclesiology.
+Ad Fontes is published quarterly, with each issue containing two larger articles on a common theme to be explored throughout that year.
+The theme for this year (September ‘19 through June ‘20) is “Protestant Christendom?”.
 These two articles run between 3500 and 4500 words.
-Submissions are not being accepted for this year’s theme, though if you wish to propose a theme for a following year that you feel able to contribute to, please email Joseph Minich at [email protected]
+Submissions are not being accepted for this year’s theme.

-The other eight editions will contain four shorter articles apiece: biographical sketches, book reviews, and annotated translations.
-These pieces should be 900-1250 words, including footnotes (which should be kept to a minimum.)
-Pitch a submission idea to Susannah Black at [email protected]
+In addition to themed articles, each issue will include shorter pieces which should generally run from 900-1500 words, including footnotes (which should be kept to a minimum.)
+Pitch a submission idea to Onsi Kamel at [email protected]

 Citation style: Turabian; however, we are willing to defer to the writer’s judgment as to whether to use parenthetical page numbers or location indicators following quotations or when to resort to endnotes (never footnotes) to add supplemental commentary or to avoid clogging up the prose with a large number of citations.